United gets tentative U.S. approval for flight to Tokyo Haneda

-(Reuters) - The U.S. Department of Transportation on Friday tentatively approved plans by United Continental Holdings (UAL.N) to operate a flight from San Francisco to Tokyo’s Haneda Airport.
+Feb 28 (Reuters) - The U.S. Department of Transportation on Friday tentatively approved plans by United Continental Holdings to operate a flight from San Francisco to Tokyo’s Haneda Airport.

 The Transportation Department said United’s flight from San Francisco “would introduce a new U.S. carrier at Haneda and would promote competition by giving business and leisure travelers an additional choice for connecting service.”